chef/chef-web-docs/chef_master/source/resource_cookbook_file.rst

 .. tag resource_package_install_yum_repo_from_file

-The following example shows how to install new Yum repositories from a file, where the installation of the repository triggers a creation of the Yum cache that forces the internal cache for the chef-client to reload:
+The following example shows how to install new Yum repositories from a file, where the installation of the repository triggers a creation of the Yum cache that forces the internal cache for Chef Infra Client to reload:

 .. code-block:: ruby